bio-raum/gabi/docs/output.md

 <details markdown=1>
 <summary>Evaluating samples</summary>

-### A good start to judge the success of a sequencing run, the following steps should be covered:
+### How to judge the success of a sequencing run

-- Does the assembly size match puiblished values for this species?
+- Does the assembly size match known/published values for this species?
 - Into how many contigs was the sample assembled?
 - Are the reads potentially contaminated?
 - Does the taxonomic profile suggest the presence of more than one species?